wombleton/gitlaw-nz/acts/M/Maori Community Development Act 1962.md

     commits an offence against this Act.

-    (2) Nothing in this section shall be construed to prevent a penalty being imposed on any person under the [Summary Proceedings Act 1957][81] in respect of an offence committed against section 3 of the Police Offences Act 1927, but no person shall be punished twice for the same offence.
+    (2) Nothing in this section shall be construed to prevent a penalty being imposed on any person under the [Criminal Procedure Act 2011][81] in respect of an offence committed against section 3 of the Police Offences Act 1927, but no person shall be punished twice for the same offence.

+    Section 30(2): amended, on 1 July 2013, by [section 413][82] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 31 Prevention of drunkenness